BlueQuartzSoftware/simplnx/CONTRIBUTING.md

 For those looking to engage with the DREAM3DNX community, see the discussions board of [DREAM3DNX-Issues discussions](https://github.com/BlueQuartzSoftware/DREAM3DNX-Issues/discussions).
 All of our filter documentation now links back to this repository.

 ## Additional Notes

+We put together a specifc discussion category, called [Contributor Questions](https://github.com/BlueQuartzSoftware/DREAM3DNX-Issues/discussions/categories/contributor-questions), where you can quickly get help with issues related to development directly from maintainers.

 It is highly recommended for new code contributors to look at the [porting filters guidelines](/docs/Porting_Filters.md) to get a better idea of API and see how to bring older filters over from [SIMPL](https://github.com/BlueQuartzSoftware/SIMPL).